Exploring Antarctica: Penguins, Seals, and Polar Expeditions Frozen in Time

 Antarctica explorer standing close to penguins, with an igloo in the background, shot during the British Antarctic Expedition 1907-1909.

-Man exploring Antarctica standing in the center of a group of Adélie penguins during the British Antarctic Expedition 1907-1909.
+Man in the center of a group of Adรฉlie penguins during the British Antarctic Expedition 1907-1909.

 Husky dogs watching emperor penguins, shot during the British Antarctic Expedition 1907-1909.

-Frozen interior of chemical laboratory in Antarctica, shot during the British Antarctic Expedition 1907-1909
+Interior of the chemical laboratory, shot during the British Antarctic Expedition 1907-1909.

-Men sewing on the sewing machine and cutting rope in the cabin during the British Antarctic Expedition 1907-1909.
+Men sewing and cutting rope during the British Antarctic Expedition 1907-1909.

-Antarctica explorers standing around a large gramophone in their hut, during the British Antarctic Expedition 1907-1909.
+Antarctica explorers gathered around a large gramophone, during the British Antarctic Expedition 1907-1909.

-One of the men exploring Antarctica taking a bath in the cabin, shot behind his back, during the British Antarctic Expedition 1907-1909.
+Man taking a bath in the cabin, during the British Antarctic Expedition 1907-1909.

-Two men quarrying ice with picks during a strong blizzard in front of their living huts in Antarctica, shot during the Australian Antarctic Expedition 1911-1914.
+Men quarrying ice with picks during a strong blizzard, shot during the Australian Antarctic Expedition 1911-1914.

 Rookery of hundreds of penguins with seals on the beach in Antarctica, shot during the BANZARE expedition 1929-1931.

-Royal penguin rookery with thousands of penguins covering every inch of the beach surface at Hurd Point at Macquarie Island, shot during the Australian Antarctic Expedition 1911-1914, photo by Frank Hurley.
+Royal penguin rookery with thousands of penguins at Hurd Point at Macquarie Island, shot during the Australian Antarctic Expedition 1911-1914, photo by Frank Hurley.

 Penguin rookery at Macquarie Island in Antarctica, shot during the BANZARE expedition 1929-1931.

-Giant petrel bird with an egg and a chick shot during the BANZARE expedition in Antarctica 1929-1931.
+Giant petrel with an egg and a chick shot during the BANZARE expedition in Antarctica 1929-1931.

-Sheathbill bird on Crozet Island in Antarctica, shot during the BANZARE expedition 1929-1931.
+Sheathbill on Crozet Island in Antarctica, shot during the BANZARE expedition 1929-1931.

-Seal blowing through an ice hole in Antarctica, shot during the British Antarctic Expedition 1907-1909.
+Seal blowing through an ice hole, shot during the British Antarctic Expedition 1907-1909.

 Exploring Antarctica has always been perceived as an adventure at the end of the world.
 But the southernmost continent is not only the edge of the explored Earth.
 With record-low levels of ice rapidly melting in Antarctica due to global warming, scientists warn that it could be the beginning of a literal end.
 Recently, the National Archives of Australia brought us to the beginning of the story, the times of the early twentieth-century expeditions, when catastrophic fears were buried under a much thicker sheet of ice.